 Attic Ventilation System – Adequate attic ventilation helps to keep your roofing system protected from excessive heating and cooling cycles which can lead to ice dams and premature deterioration.
 While it may seem odd that you would want outside air flowing through your attic in the winter time, allowing the attic air to circulate is an integral part of a well-built home.

 When you move outside don’t forget to check the caulking around windows and doors, as well as any damage to siding, brick, or stucco.
 Some portions of a thorough inspection may require a close look at the roof.
 If you cannot safely attempt this, please call in a professional contractor.

 Gutters – Make sure the gutters are free of all leaves, branches, and any other debris.
 Debris can cause water, rain, and snow to back up under your roof’s surface.

 Gutter Fasteners – Fasteners can become rusted and weak due to water, ice, and past snow conditions.
-Faulty gutter fasteners can cause problems in the coming winter season if not repaired or replaced.
+Faulty gutter fasteners can cause problems in the upcoming winter season if not repaired or replaced.

 Debris – Remove all leaves, pine needles, and any other types of debris, paying particular attention to the valley areas of your roof.
 Debris acts as a barrier to rain and melting snow and can cause the materials of your roof to break down.

-Flashing – Check the flashing around your chimney and any skylights or roof vents you may have for any deterioration, breaks, or cracks in the sealant.
+Flashing – The flashing around your chimney and any skylights or roof vents should be free from any deterioration, breaks, or cracks in the sealant.
 Faulty flashing creates areas where your roof will leak, causing water damage inside your home.

-While these are things that a do-it-yourselfer can do, remember that roofing professionals can be your greatest ally when preparing for winter.
-Roofing professionals know what to look for and can deal with small defects before they become major problems.
+While many of the items listed above are a simple task for some homeowners, remember that roofing professionals can be your greatest ally when preparing for winter.
+Roofing professionals know the early warning signs and can repair minor defects before they become major problems.